gooddata/gooddata-ui/website/versioned_docs/version-5.0.0/platform_intro.md

 ## Main concepts

-Imagine you are an account manager for a Franchize network.
-You want to know the **average** daily amount of money for each Franchize office in the USA.
+Imagine you are an account manager for a Franchise network.
+You want to know the **average** daily amount of money for each Franchise office in the USA.

-You have the data that shows how much money all your Franchizes earn daily.
+You have the data that shows how much money all your Franchises earn daily.
 Let's display this data as a bar chart:

 ![Bar Chart](assets/intro_bar_chart.png "Bar Chart")